zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/labs/lab3.md

 ![](/files/general.gif)

-## **Step 1**: Connect to your Microservices instance
+## **Step 1**: Connect to your Microservices instance and configure Firewall

 We need to enable network access to Microservices from our Classic deployment.
 Without adding ports to Microservices' firewall would cause you failure in next steps.
-Let's make console connection to microservice, copy ip address of OGG_Microservices_Public_ip and connect using:
+Let's make console connection to microservice, copy ip address of "OGG_Microservices_Public_ip" from your note and connect using:

 **`ssh opc@your_microservice_ip_address -i ~/.ssh/oci`**